-The enlightenment teaching of the Essene was known as THE WAY.
-The Way became the final interpretation on the Law and the Prophets, as revealed by Yeshua Messiah.
-The Way also became the transitional teaching of the early church.
-Many of these teaching are contained within modern religious thought, many are not.
+The teaching of the Essene was known as THE WAY.
+The Way became the final interpretation of the Law and the Prophets, as revealed by Yeshua Messiah.
+The Way also became the enlightened transitional teaching of the early church.

 “The word of the blessing of Enoch, how he blessed the elect and the righteous, who were to exist in the time of trouble; rejecting (to the rejection of) all the wicked and ungodly.
 Enoch, a righteous man, who was with God, answered and spoke, while his eyes were open, and while he saw a holy vision in the heavens (which was in the heavens).
 This the angels showed me.”

-Enoch himself was righteous and his eyes were open, meaning he was awake and enlightened into the higher principles of God.
-Enoch now becomes the recipient of the ‘branches of knowledge’ handed down from Adam and Eve, now unto the seventh generation.
-The revealed holy vision given to Enoch brings with it a holy commission to fulfill, indicated by, “The word of the blessing of Enoch, how he blessed the elect and the righteous.”
-This begs the question of what each person’s revelation is and what their commission to fulfill may become.
-For Enoch his revelation is broad, knowledgable, and his commission will course to where the deep waters flow.
+Enoch was righteous and his eyes were open, meaning he was awake and enlightened into the higher principles of God.
+Enoch becomes the recipient of the ‘branches of knowledge’ handed down from Adam and Eve, now unto the seventh generation.
+The revealed holy vision given to Enoch brings with it a holy commission, indicated by, “The word of the blessing of Enoch, how he blessed the elect and the righteous.”
+For Enoch, his revelation is broad, he is knowledgable, and his commission will course into deep waters.

-“The time of trouble” relates to a time of spiritual confusion, enough confusion that the wicked had to be separated out from those who had remained godly.
+“The time of trouble” relates to a time of spiritual confusion, enough confusion that the wicked had to be separated from those who had remained godly.
 It is also the seventh generation of Cain, producing the murderer and robber, Lamech.
 It is in this world Enoch begins his ministry.
-A turmoil is upon the planet.
-God, through His angels, is trying to educate man into pathways of righteousness.
-It is during this time period that a new and disturbing element appears upon the earth scene.
+Turmoil roils upon the planet.
+During this time, a new and disturbing element appears in the earth scene.

-The early chapters of Enoch introduce those who oversee the heavens, the beauty of the earth, and briefly mentions the Watchers.
-Chapter six of the Book of Enoch begins with an introduction to the fruitfulness of the earth, then by contrast we come to those souls whom we know as the Watchers:
+The early chapters of Enoch introduce those who oversee the heavens and the beauty of the earth.
+Chapter six of the Book of Enoch begins with an introduction portraying the fruitfulness of the earth, then by contrast, we come to those souls whom we know as the Watchers:

 From the Book of Jubilees, 4.15: “For in his days the angels of the Lord descended on earth those who are named the Watchers, that they should instruct the children of men, and they should do judgment and uprightness on the earth.”

-“Angels of the Lord descended” seems to infer that the Watchers entered into flesh.
+“Angels of the Lord descended,” this version seems to infer that the Watchers entered into flesh.
 Their mission was to instruct humans who were already going astray, as noted in the chronicle of Enosh.
 In the beginning, entering into the body (flesh) may not have been their intent.
 To be clear, the watching angels may have been instructing humans but remained outside the body—spirit to human contact for purposes of soul development.
-Further, Jubilees 5.1 recounts the same story as Enoch 7.2, that the angels had fallen to lust even as they instructed men and woman.
+Further, Jubilees 5.1 recounts the same story as Enoch 7.2: that the angels had fallen to lust even as they instructed men and women.

-The Damascus Document of the Dead Sea Scrolls gives a recounting of the Watchers, which reveals this belief in the Watchers as ancient angelic beings.
+The Damascus Document of the Dead Sea Scrolls recounts the Watchers, which reveals this belief in the Watchers as ancient angelic beings.

 As we move from the introduction of Enoch and into the litany of events concerning the Watchers, it is clear that the Watchers have connived a plot or plan.
 It is also clear that the intent is not only toward the appeal of women, but the final goal seems to entail having children.
-In other words, that which the Watchers will create.
+In other words, children that the Watchers will create.
 Their children, they presume, will have a continuing effect.
 Otherwise, why bother?
-It seems they are about establishing their own kingdom, devoid of God’s direct presence, nor with His permission.
-Essentially, they are usurping God’s creation, but usurping for their purposes only.
+It seems they are about establishing their kingdom, devoid of God’s presence nor His permission.
+Essentially, they are usurping God’s creation for their purposes.

 THE WATCHERS REBEL

-For this rebellion to be successful preparations must now begin.
-Chapter seven, verse 3, 4 & 5: “Then their leader Samyaza said to them; I fear that you may perhaps be indisposed to the performance of this enterprise; (4) And that I alone shall suffer so grievous a crime.
+For this rebellion to be successful, preparations must now commence.
+Chapter seven, verses 3, 4 & 5: “Then their leader Samyaza said to them; I fear that you may perhaps be indisposed to the performance of this enterprise; (4) And that I alone shall suffer so grievous a crime.
 (5) But they all answered him and said; We all swear; …and that we will not change our intention, but execute our projected undertaking.”
-That Samyaza alone might suffer, “That I alone shall become the payer,”* indicates a knowledge of the consequences, or karma (cause & effect).
+That Samyaza alone might suffer, “That I alone shall become the payer,”* indicates a knowledge of the consequences.
 “They all swore together and bound one another by it (the curse).”

 *OT Pseudepigrapha, Charlesworth.

-It is primarily one soul who pushes for these events, Samyaza, he who is at the head of the Watchers.
-It is also just as clear that those who undertake this venture have given some thought and discussion to the matter of entering the body, and they readily agree to the undertaking; even further, that their progeny will be intended to elevate man after their own fashion.
-This refashioning of the world after themselves is not only a serious crime against God, but will lead to horrendous and long-lasting consequences.*
+Primarily, one soul pushes for these events, Samyaza, who is at the head of the Watchers.
+It is also just as clear that those who undertake this venture have given some thought and discussion to entering the body, and readily agree to the undertaking; even further, their progeny will be intended to elevate man after their fashion.
+That they should refashion the world is not only a serious crime against God but will lead to horrendous and long-lasting consequences.*

-Are they trying to assume the godly attributes of creation?
+Are they trying to subsume God’s creation?
 Enoch Ch.
-10.11 answers this question: “And the Lord said unto Michael: Go, bind Semjâzâ and his associates who have united themselves with women so as to have defiled themselves with them in all their uncleanness.”* The uncleanness does not refer to the women, but the angels.
+10.11 answers this question: “And the Lord said unto Michael: Go, bind Semjâzâ and his associates who have united themselves with women to have defiled themselves with them in all their uncleanness.”* The uncleanness does not refer to the women but the angels.
 Angels are defiling themselves by defiling the order of God’s creation concerning man, improperly mixing heavenly and earthly.
 They violate the divine order of creation.
 They produced unholy children, reckless and destructive,** “men which were of old (olden times), men of renown” (Gn.
 6.4).

-By reading through the scriptures above, each person can observe pitfalls and difficulties with divergent pathways.
+Reading the scriptures above, each can observe pitfalls and difficulties upon entering divergent pathways.
 From time to time everyone should seriously self-inspect.
-Oftentimes simple relfection helps to keep a person’s pathway cohesive, well directed, and purposeful.
+Often simple reflection keeps a person’s pathway cohesive, well-directed, and purposeful.

 SONS of GOD